Why Do My Teeth Hurt? Here Are Some Possible Reasons

-Have you ever gone to bite into your delicious dinner and suddenly find yourself dealing with throbbing tooth pain?
+Have you ever gone to bite into your delicious dinner and suddenly find yourself dealing with a throbbing tooth pain?
 Well, you are not alone.
 According to the National Center of Biotechnology upwards of 88% of the population has reported some form of toothache.
-Though we can all relate to what it feels like to suffer from severe tooth pain, the reasons why you had the toothache in the first place are most likely different.
-There is a multitude of reasons you may be searching your medicine cabinet for some tooth pain medicine.
+Though we can all relate to what it feels like to suffer from severe tooth pain, the reasons why you had the toothache in the first place is most likely different.
+There are a multitude of reasons you may be searching your medicine cabinet for some tooth pain medicine.
 Below you will find 14 reasons why you may have tooth pain.

 14 Reasons Why Your Teeth May Be Hurting